microsoft/macos-cookbook/documentation/resource_plist.md

 plist
 =====

-Use the [**plist**](https://github.com/Microsoft/macos-cookbook/blob/master/resources/plist.rb) resource to manage property list files (plists) and their content.
+Use the **plist** resource to manage property list files (plists) and their content.
-A **plist** resource instance represents the state of a single key-value pair in the delared plist `path`.
+The [**plist**](https://github.com/Microsoft/macos-cookbook/blob/master/resources/plist.rb) resource instance represents the state of a single key-value pair in the delared plist `path`.
 Since each plist resource instance represents only one setting, you may end up with several plist resource calls in a given recipe.
 Although this may seem like overkill, it allows us to have a fully idempotent resource with